 The following two tabs change content below.

-Drew Whitley, is a Certified Climbing Guide, widely known as "Sticks".
+Drew Whitley, is a Certified Climbing Guide.
 Ex shred bum, now crack climbing adventurer.
-Sticks can be found climbing in Eldorado Canyon, Rocky Mountain National Park, or any other climbing destination around the state of Colorado, or western U.S.
+Drew can be found climbing in Eldorado Canyon, Rocky Mountain National Park, or any other climbing destination around the state of Colorado, or western U.S.